 Sure, there’s something to be said for a well-written blog or a killer social media strategy, but at the end of the day, most people find that their newsletter is where they make real money.

 Newsletters are by far the most personal connection you have with your audience.
 Everywhere else, you’re just another voice in the noise.

 On Twitter, you’re competing with accounts like Beyonce and Taylor Swift.
 Your account is one of millions.
 On the other hand, people tend to be more selective with who they allow in their inbox.

-Now, I know some people’s inboxes are wastelands, but at the end of the day, you’ve got a better chance of somebody seeing your content if it’s in their inbox and not buried somewhere deep within their Facebook feed.
+But at the end of the day, you’ve got a better chance of somebody seeing your content if it’s in their inbox and not buried somewhere deep within their social media feed.

 Your newsletter is more personal

-On the other hand, when I subscribe to somebody’s newsletter, I quickly begin to recognize their name and get to know them through the content they send.
+When you subscribe to somebody’s newsletter, you quickly begin to recognize their name and get to know them through the content they send.

-My favorite newsletters are ones where the authors lets some of their personality shine through.
+Our favorite newsletters are ones where entrepreneurs let some of their personality shine through.
 It’s easy to become endeared with somebody who is letting their sense of humor shine and being themselves.
-And like I said before, it’s easier to even see somebody’s content when it’s in your inbox and not hidden away on social media.
+And like we said before, it’s easier to even see somebody’s content when it’s in your inbox and not hidden away on social media.